wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

-### Article 5 Persons whose liberty has been restricted
+### Article 5---Persons whose liberty has been restricted

 *   1\.
 In addition to the provisions of Article 4, the following provisions shall be respected as a minimum with regard to persons deprived of their liberty for reasons related to the armed conflict, whether they are interned or detained: